MrPal28/CodSoft/README.md

 ## Features

 - Guess the randomly generated number within a limited number of attempts.
-- Record player information such as name, age, total matches played, and total score.
 - Allow players to play multiple rounds.
 - Display player's score and total matches played.